2024-25

 The Leadership Series is an opportunity for leaders across professions (pastors, religious leaders, educators, administrators, and health professionals) to enrich and expand their ability to apply principles of systems thinking to self, family, and organizations.
 The year is composed of seminars that promote in-depth thinking throught the lens of Bowen Family Systems Theory.
 The seminar includes plenary presentations, application of systems theory to workplace and family, and small group coaching.
 Practical application of theory through working with a coach for an extended period of time is at the heart of systems thinking.

-2024-25 Leadership Series Application Process
+The 2024-25 Leadership Series is now in-session.

 ONLINE SEMINAR SERIES